 Economic damage occurs primarily when caterpillars damage fruit.
 Both young and old larvae can chew fruit.
 If young fruit is fed on, it sometimes becomes misshapen.
 Chewing typically scars the fruit surface, which may cause fruit to be culled or downgraded.

 Conserve natural enemies, which usually keep caterpillars below damaging levels.
-Modify cultural practices to reduce pest reproduction and survival.
+Modify cultural practices to reduce pest reproduction and survival–pruning to open up the tree canopy usually results in noneconomic looper populations.
 Avoid applying broad-spectrum or persistent insecticides for any pests.
 Caterpillar outbreaks commonly occur after spraying malathion, which poison parasites and predators.
 When pesticides are warranted, limit application to the most infested spots to provide refuges from which natural enemies can recolonize after treatment.

-Granulosis virus frequently infects and kills larvae when they become abundant.
-A virus epidemic can cause the looper population to rapidly decline within 1 to 2 weeks.
+Granulosis virus frequently infects and kills larvae when they become common.
+A virus epidemic can cause the looper numbers to rapidly decline within 1 to 2 weeks.
 Virus-killed caterpillars are immobile and range in appearance from white and swollen to brownish and shriveled.
 Diseased larvae cease feeding, become lethargic, and eventually liquefy and then dry up.

 Trichogramma platneri naturally parasitizes looper eggs, which turn black when parasitized.
 Where natural biological control is inadequate, omnivorous looper has been controlled by releasing T. platneri in late spring or early summer during peak moth egg laying, as determined by monitoring using commercially available pheromone-baited or black light traps.
 Until all T. platneri have emerged, protect cards from Argentine ants and other predatory insects.
 Keep a small portion from any purchase in a shady location in a clear container covered with tightly woven cloth.
 Observe wasp emergence to assess product quality.